 The development of 50 independent living units (ILUs) in a retirement village on land held by a developer under a long-term lease—where the ILUs will be subleased to residents on completion—would be counted as 50 lots and eligible for relief, provided all other conditions were met.

-Note: Where significant developer status is established it applies to the transaction in relation to which it is established and may be relevant for future transactions.
+Note that where significant developer status is established it applies to the transaction in relation to which it is established and may be relevant for future transactions.
 However, it will not result in any previous transactions being entitled to an ex gratia payment for the associated liability that arose on any of those transactions.

 A foreign developer who is new to Queensland begins to grow from a small-scale developer.
 It produces 40 residential lots in 2017 from an acquisition after 1 October 2016 to which AFAD applied (the 2017 acquisition).
 No ex gratia relief was available on the 2017 acquisition.
 In 2018, the developer seeks ex gratia relief for 5 acquisitions of land that year, each of which it plans to use to produce 30 residential lots during 2018 and 2019.
 It establishes significant developer status based on an average of at least 50 residential lots produced or to be produced each year over the 3-year period (2017–2019).
 It meets all the other conditions for ex gratia relief on the 2018 acquisitions, and obtains relief for them.
 However, this does not mean it becomes entitled to relief from AFAD on the 2017 acquisition.